werval/werval/README.md

     ./gradlew install           # Install all qiweb artifacts ./gradlew install check     # Run all tests

 Artifacts produced by the build are installed in your local maven repository (`~/.m2/repository`).

 To run all tests you must `install` first as build plugins are tested along the way and they need to be installed in order to be used by the tests and samples.
 This is why the command to run tests call the `install` and `check` tasks.

 By default version number `0` is used, you can override this with `-Dversion=WHATEVER`.

 Once qiweb artifacts are installed in your local maven repository you can depend on the following artifacts:

 - `org.qiweb:org.qiweb.api:0` in your application code
-- `org.qiweb:org.qiweb.runtime:0` to run or extend `org.qiweb.runtime.Main` class
+- `org.qiweb:org.qiweb.runtime:0` to run or extend `org.qiweb.runtime.Main`
-- `org.qiweb:org.qiweb.test:0` in your test code to get a test environment easily
+- `org.qiweb:org.qiweb.test:0` in your test code to get a test environment

 The maven plugin is `org.qiweb:org.qiweb.maven:0`, goal `devshell` to run the Development Shell.

 The gradle plugin is `org.qiweb:org.qiweb.gradle:0`, is applied using `apply: 'qiweb'` and has a `devshell` task.

 If you want to test drive the `qiweb-cli` command-line app-skeleton generator and development shell, the following commands will install it:

     # Create ~/opt if it does not exist
     if [ ! -d ~/opt ] ; then mkdir -p ~/opt ; fi